Who We Are

 Co-owner

-Kelli McGovern is a Doctoral student in the Ed.D.
-Dance Education program within the Dept. of Arts and Humanities at Columbia University’s Teachers College and a recipient of the Arnhold Fellowship Scholarship.
-She is a graduate of Rutgers, The State University of New Jersey with an Ed.M. in Dance Education from the Graduate School of Education and a B.F.A. in Dance Performance from Mason Gross School of the Arts.
-Kelli is a full time tenured dance educator at Bayonne High School (BHS) where she has created the dance arts curriculum in the district and the BHS Young Dancer Program, a community outreach program designed to offer dance technique training.
+Kelli McGovern is a doctoral candidate in the Ed.D.
+Dance Education program at Teachers College, Columbia University, where she is a recipient of the prestigious Arnhold Fellowship.
+She is a graduate of Rutgers, The State University of New Jersey with a Masters in Dance Education from the Graduate School of Education and a B.F.A. in Dance Performance from Mason Gross School of the Arts.

 Blair Ritchie